gadget78/xahl-node/README.md

 which will reply WebSocket working, or Websocket Failed

-#### ONLY SAFE in none Evernode Enviroments
+#### ONLY SAFE in none Evernode Environments

-to test the Websocket function of your xahau node, we can use the wscat command, **BUT this is not safe to install on a already exsisting/running evernode. only locally, or non-evernode terminals**
+to test the Websocket function of your xahau node, we can use the wscat command, **BUT this is not safe to install on a already existing/running evernode. only locally, or non-evernode terminals**

 Copy the following command replacing `yourdomain.com` with your domain you used in setup. (this can be found in the .env file)